JakeTruscott/CSS_POS_UF/docs/class_4/class_4_index.md

 ## Readings

-- R Regex Cheet Sheet
+- R Regex Cheat Sheet
 - Denny, M. J., & Spirling, A. (2018).
 Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
 Political Analysis, 26(2), 168-189.